engie-group/shaystack/docs/contributing.md

 For MAC users or for others contexts (CI/CD), it's possible to use a Docker container to build the project.

-Use `make docker-build-dmake` to create the image `$USER/shaystack-dmake`.
+Use `make docker-build-dmake` to create the docker image `$USER/shaystack-dmake`.
 Then, you can start this image to build the project inside a docker container.
 Add the proposed `alias` in your `.bash_aliases` or equivalent (`make docker-alias-dmake`)
 Now, use `dmake` (Docker make) in place of `make`.